jubitaneja/artifact-cgo/README.md

 ------------------------------------------------
 ```

-The results are saved in:
-- bzip2: result-bzip2.txt
-- gzip: result-gzip.txt
-- stockfish: result-stockfish.txt
-- sqlite: result-sqlite.txt

-The speedup numbers may vary depending on which
+**NOTE: **The speedup numbers may vary depending on which
 architecture you are using, and what is the configuration
-of the processor.
+of the machine or because of several other factors.

 ## Section 4.7